inspr/core-legacy/doc/client_controller.md

 ```go
 func (cc *ChannelClient) Update(ctx context.Context, context string, ch *meta.Channel, dryRun bool) (diff.Changelog, error)
 ```
 `Update` updates a Channel inside the Insprd.
-The `context string` refers to the parent app of the given Channel, represented with a dot separated query, such as **app1.app2**.
+The `context string` refers to the parent dApp of the given Channel, represented with a dot separated query, such as **app1.app2**.
 The Channel information such as its name will be extracted from the given Channel's metadata.
 So to update a Channel inside `app1` with the name `channel1` you would call `cc.Update(context.Background(), "app1", &meta.Channel{...})`.

 ### func \(\*ChannelClient) Delete